aridjayarecipes/cutesrecipes.web.app/content/post/2009-easiest-way-to-prepare-homemade-raaj-kachori.md

 - "1/2 cup Grapes smash into small pieces"
 recipeinstructions:
 - "Preparation for kachori:-Add Sooji,maida,salt in a bowl and mix it well."
-- "Knead flour with water and cover it for half an hour.Now it&#39;s ready to make kachori."
+- "Knead flour with water and cover it for half an hour.Now it's ready to make kachori."
 - "Heat oil and take small portions of dough roll it and put in pan for frying."
 - "Fry it on low flame and let it cool down.After that now for stuffing:-Now break kachori from centre side and put all ingredients for stuffing that mention in ingredients column."
 - "4 to 5 pieces potato,moong,cumin powder,red chilli powder,sweet chutney,grapes,pomogrante,curd in it."
-- "Now it&#39;s ready to eat."
+- "Now it's ready to eat."
 categories:
 - Recipe
 tags: